Brar21/TypeScript-Learning/README.md

 TypeScript is neither a frontend or backend language, but rather a superset of the already established and well-known software language, JavaScript.

+# Features of TypeScript
+## TypeScript is just JavaScript.
+- TypeScript starts with JavaScript and ends with JavaScript.
+Typescript adopts the basic building blocks of your program from JavaScript.
+Hence, you only need to know JavaScript to use TypeScript.
+All TypeScript code is converted into its JavaScript equivalent for the purpose of execution.

+## TypeScript supports other JS libraries.
+- Compiled TypeScript can be consumed from any JavaScript code.
+TypeScript-generated JavaScript can reuse all of the existing JavaScript frameworks, tools, and libraries.

+## JavaScript is TypeScript.
+- This means that any valid .js file can be renamed to .ts and compiled with other TypeScript files.

+## TypeScript is portable.
+- TypeScript is portable across browsers, devices, and operating systems.
+It can run on any environment that JavaScript runs on.
+Unlike its counterparts, TypeScript doesn’t need a dedicated VM or a specific runtime environment to execute.

 ## Steps for intiate
  ``` npm i -g typescript ```